Fall Workshop Week is almost here!

 Please have ready: Just yourself!

-This workshop is full, please email rbeuseekauffman@powersmusic.org to be added to the waitlist.
+This workshop is full.
+Please email Rachel at rbeuseekauffman@powersmusic.org to be added to the waitlist.

 Explore the music and rhythms of West Africa, the Caribbean, and Latin America.
 Try West African drums, congas, and small percussion instruments in this popular, fun workshop!